sean-seowon-yi/mtf-aware-deblurring/README.md

 ## Device & GPU Support

-Every plug-and-play baseline accepts `--denoiser-device` (and, for diffusion, `--diffusion-device`) with one of:
+Every plug-and-play baseline accepts `--denoiser-device` with one of:

 - `cpu` — portable runs with no GPU.
 - `cuda` — NVIDIA GPUs using the standard CUDA PyTorch wheels.